currinjs/CurrinJS/aio/content/guide/form-validation.md

 The corresponding `ForbiddenValidatorDirective` is a wrapper around the `forbiddenNameValidator`.

-Angular `forms` recognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, a provider with an extensible collection of validation directives.
+Currin `forms` recognizes the directive's role in the validation process because the directive registers itself with the `NG_VALIDATORS` provider, a provider with an extensible collection of validation directives.

 <code-example path="form-validation/src/app/shared/forbidden-name.directive.ts" region="directive-providers" title="shared/forbidden-name.directive.ts (providers)" linenums="false">